fosteeco/React-contact-app-udemy-project/dev-journal.md

 Postman is a pretty neat tool for testing this stuff.
 In the body section of our request we can send a json object with the name,email,and password fields.
 If any fail the server returns an array containing the errors.
 That ties up this section.

+## 43. Hash Passwords & Register Route

+Aight this section was neat.
+We got to store a user to our database.
+All of the work was done in the /routes/users.js file.
+After user successfully submits a form we check our database to see if their email already exists.
+If it does we throw an error.
+Else we create a new user with their information.

+Next we create a salt that will hash our passwords so we don't store passwords as plain text.
+BIG no no. the user.password is set to the salted version then we use user.save() to store it to the database.

+If we encounter an error at any point because of all the functions that return promises, the end user will not see the message.
+They will see a status 500 server error.
+The true error is logged to the console.